 Marc M. Tremblay

-Senior Vice President, Chief Legal Officer and Public Affairs, and Secretary Quebecor
+Chief Operating Officer, Chief Legal Officer and Corporate Secretary Quebecor

 Marc M. Tremblay has been Chief Operating Officer, Chief Legal Officer and Corporate Secretary of Quebecor since January 2019.
-He was previously Senior Vice President, Chief Legal Officer and Public Affairs, and Secretary, joined Quebecor in 2007 as Vice President, Legal Affairs.
+He was previously Senior Vice President, Chief Legal Officer and Public Affairs, and Corporate Secretary.
+He joined Quebecor in 2007 as Vice President, Legal Affairs.

-Before joining Quebecor, he practised law with Ogilvy Renault (now Norton Rose Fulbright Canada), where he represented many major Québec firms from a wide range of industries, including media, pulp and paper, food, financial services, retail, metallurgy and manufacturing.
-He became a partner in 1990 and, in 2006, director of the employment and labour law group, which included some 30 lawyers at the time.
+Before joining Quebecor, Marc M. Tremblay practised law with Ogilvy Renault (now Norton Rose Fulbright Canada), where he represented many major Québec firms from a wide range of industries including media, pulp and paper, food, financial services, retail, metallurgy and manufacturing.
+He became a partner in 1990 and, in 2006, director of the employment and labour law group.

-Marc M. Tremblay is Chairman of the Board of the Fondation du CHUM, an Éducaloi ambassador, and a governor of the Fondation du Barreau du Québec.
+Marc M. Tremblay is Chairman of the Board of the Fondation du CHUM and an Éducaloi ambassador.